-That being said, we are fully aware that some of you may already have a design team or have decided to brave it alone.
-Having heard our fair share of horror stories ranging from tiles cracking and popping off the wall a week after install, to flooding, to unusable layouts we decided to put together step-by-step guide that is intended to help you wherever you are in your process.
+That being said, we are fully aware that some of you may already be working with an Interior Designer or have decided to brave it alone.
+Having heard our fair share of horror stories ranging from tiles cracking and popping off the wall a week after install, to flooding, to unusable layouts, our first advice is to hire a trustworthy Interior Designer for the design of these spaces and to be your advocate and partner during construction.

 Modern Minimalism with Kids by AHD